cyadhunandan/lightfeather_devops-code-challenge/README.md

 Recommended Tools and Services Required to Deploy your infrastructure:
 Intellij IDE, AWS Codepipeline, AWS Beanstalk

-#   1) Clone you Github project into you local after forked from Team-LightFeather/devops-code-challenge
+#   1) Clone your Github project into you local after forked from Team-LightFeather/devops-code-challenge.
+Then make required changes before check-in back the updated code.
 ![img_4.png](img_4.png)

 #   2) AWS Beanstalk Serverless Application creation for nodejs.
 This service will create EC2 instance, S3 and IAM security required for application